Jill Sampson is a visual artist. She is also the coordinator of the Bimblebox Art Project and curator of Bimblebox 153 Birds.

 In Australia we have a culture of forgetting.
 We have a colonial history and mindset that sees ancient forests and woodlands as expendable, where mining is king and we let it destroy the land and all its memory; where culturally we have erased, tried to forget and ignore history; and where science becomes an uncomfortable opinion or belief system.
 I work to challenge this culture with my art.

 My time on Bimblebox has been a precious gift where I was able to experience a place rare and endangered while attempting to capture something of its nature in my artwork.

 Through making work that incorporates elements of Bimblebox Nature Refuge and considering its possible fate, I explored historical references to the land and what is offered or received for a piece of land.
 The ability of one person to see the land as providing everything that is needed to survive physically, culturally, and emotionally, to another who sees the land as expendable – for profit at any cost.
 Through my art I was looking for a way to understand where the past fits into the present and how history contains stories and lessons that few are listening to.”

-In 2012 Jill began to develop the concept for Bimblebox 153 Birds, beginning in 2013 to call for contributions from artists and writers, while musician and sound artist Boyd called for contributions from musicians for he and Alison Clouston’s installation Coalface.
+In 2012 I began to develop the concept for Bimblebox 153 Birds, beginning in 2013 to call for contributions from artists and writers.
+While musician and sound artist Boyd, called for contributions from musicians for he and Alison Clouston’s installation Coalface.
 The musicians bird calls have also been brought into Bimblebox 153 Birds and mixed by Boyd with the writers audio to create the unique music, words and poetry soundscape of this exhibition.